Effective, Aggressive, and Zealous Weapons Charges Defense

 Felon in Possession of a Firearm

-In Michigan, a convicted felon is forbidden from carrying a gun unless they have undergone a very strict process to have their gun rights restored.
+In Michigan, a convicted felon is forbidden from carrying a gun unless they have undergone a rigorous process to restore their gun rights.
 A felon found in possession of a gun is subject to felony charges.
 A felon’s right to possess firearms may be automatically restored for some offenses, and other convictions require a court order to restore gun rights.

 Possession of Firearms on Certain Premises

 It is against Michigan law to carry a gun into certain buildings.
 These laws apply to long guns and pistols.
 These prohibited buildings including banks, churches, daycare facilities, courts, hospitals, theatres, and establishments licensed under liquor control.
-This prohibition extends even to those that have a lawful concealed weapons permit (CPL).
+This prohibition extends even to those with a lawful concealed weapons permit (CPL).
 A violation of possessing a weapon in a prohibited business can result in misdemeanor charges and jail time of up to 90 days.

 Carrying a Dangerous Weapon with Unlawful Intent

 If someone is found to possess a weapon, including a gun, that they intended to use unlawfully or in the commission of a crime (even a misdemeanor), they could be charged with this felony.
 It is a very serious crime punishable by up to five years in prison.

 Illegal Discharge of a Weapon

 Even registered, legal gun owners can be charged for what is deemed “reckless” or “unsafe” firing of that weapon.
 Firing a gun to celebrate a holiday, inside a building, in a crowded area, or even just outside in a residential neighborhood can result in a charge for illegal discharge of a weapon.
-If death or serious bodily injury occurs as the result of an illegal or reckless discharge of a firearm, the maximum possible prison sentence is greater.
+If death or serious bodily injury occurs due to an illegal or reckless discharge of a firearm, the maximum possible prison sentence is greater.